Tony Glazer (Writer, Director)

 Sharon Maguire (Actress)

-A native New Yorker, Sharon attended Middlebury College in Vermont where she graduated Cum Laude with a B.A. in English Literature.
-After launching a successful career as a television writer, Sharon turned her attention back to her first love of acting.
+Named Best Actress at the 2012 Long Island International Film Expo for her work in Eugene Ioannou’s Off Season, Sharon returned to acting after launching a successful career as a television writer.
 She attended the Circle in the Square Theatre program, the Shakespeare Conservatory Program at the American Globe Theatre and studied with Terry Schreiber at the T. Schreiber Studio.
 After appearing in numerous downtown theater productions, she made her off-Broadway debut with the Pearl Theatre Company, playing Elmire in Tartuffe.
-Sharon was seen on stage most recently in the 2010 workshop production of Body Politic directed by Margarett Perry at the Lark Theatre.
-Junction marks Sharon’s second collaboration with Tony Glazer and Choice Productions.
-In the fall of 2009, she starred in the Off-Broadway premier of the playwright’s In the Daylight, directed by the LAByrinth Theater’s Associate Artistic Director, John Gould Rubin at the McGinn/Cazale Theater in New York.
-Besides her work in Tartuffe, she also understudied the role of Olivia in the Pearl’s production of Twelfth Night.
-Her credits include The Prime of Miss Jean Brodie (Jean), Timon of Athen (Timandra), Sexual Perversity in Chicago (Debbie), Sister Cities (Austin) and Last Summer At Bluefish Cove (Annie), which was nominated for two NYIT Awards.
+Junction marks Sharon’s second collaboration with Tony Glazer.
+She starred in the Off-Broadway premier of the his play In the Daylight, directed by the LAByrinth Theater’s Associate Artistic Director, John Gould Rubin at the McGinn/Cazale Theater in New York.
+Along with her work at the Pearl Theatre where she also understudied the role of Olivia in Twelfth Night, her credits include The Prime of Miss Jean Brodie (Jean), Timon of Athen (Timandra), Sexual Perversity in Chicago (Debbie), Sister Cities (Austin) and Last Summer At Bluefish Cove (Annie), which was nominated for two NYIT Awards.
 She has performed at Playwrights Horizons, The 13th Street Repertory Theatre and Theatre Row.
-Film and TV credits include Law & Order SVU, Hands That Hold Us Together, Baystate Blues, Tabitha’s Aquarium, Standing Up, and Off Course, winner of the UCLA Film Festival’s Best in Show Award.
-Besides acting, Sharon continues to write, and is currently working on a memoir entitled “My Year of Living Dangerously,” as well as a pilot for NBC. www.sharonmaguireactor.com
+Sharon’s other film and TV credits include Law & Order SVU, Hands That Hold Us Together, Baystate Blues, Tabitha’s Aquarium, Standing Up, and Off Course, winner of the UCLA Film Festival’s Best in Show Award.
+Besides acting, Sharon continues to write.
+In 2013 she was invited to participate in the Southampton Summer Theatre Workshops.
+Her new play, Wedded.
+Bliss., will have its first reading in the Spring of 2014.
+She graduated Cum Laude from Middlebury College in Vermont with a B.A. in English Literature.
+A native New Yorker, Sharon continues to live in Manhattan with her stunning and spectacular son, Jack. www.sharonmaguireactor.com

 Danielle Kotch (Actress)